Annual SPJ LA's Dinner Awards Event features

 After losing their home in the housing and economy crash of 2008, a young married couple is forced to move in the wife’s parents.
 Once a promising, budding architect now jobless, the young husband must find a way to secure an income.
 His identity as “a man”, their relationship, and the future of the parent’s home hang in the balance.

 The Greater Los Angeles chapter of the Society of Professional Journalists invites you to hear the Majority Policy Leader of the California State Assembly and chair of the Assembly Judiciary Committee, Mike Feuer, discuss his current bill to open dependency court proceedings.
+Additionally, Feuer will also talk about unsealing records to improve public awareness and accountability in governmental efforts to protect children from abuse and neglect, along with other issues, in an informal setting with ample opportunity for questions and one-on-one chats.

 WHAT: